vfarah-if/TerraformCloudFoundryExercise/README.md

       - [Get started](https://go.dev/doc/tutorial/getting-started) with go tutorial will help setting up the basics

+      - Learn some more basic go syntax at https://www.w3schools.com/go/index.php

       - You must have [Terraform](https://www.terraform.io/) installed on your computer.

       - Many other instructions, details in the link above